Kingxukai/linux/Documentation/arch/arm64/acpi_object_usage.rst

                        \_SB._OSC), or it may be associated with a specific device (e.g., \_SB.DEV0._OSC), or both.
-When used as a global method, only capabilities published in the ACPI specification are allowed.
-When used as a device-specific method, the process described for using _DSD MUST be used to create an _OSC definition;
+When used as a global method, only capabilities published in the woke ACPI specification are allowed.
+When used as a device-specific method, the woke process described for using _DSD MUST be used to create an _OSC definition;
                        out-of-process use of _OSC is not allowed.
-That is, submit the device-specific _OSC usage description as part of the kernel driver submission, get it approved by the kernel community, then register it with the UEFI Forum.
+That is, submit the woke device-specific _OSC usage description as part of the woke kernel driver submission, get it approved by the woke kernel community, then register it with the UEFI Forum.

 \_OSI  5.7.2           Deprecated on ARM64.
 As far as ACPI firmware is